MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/select-locales-and-package-type-mbb.md

 ---
-title: Select locales and package type in Mobile Broadband Metadata Authoring Wizard
+title: Select Locales and Package Type in Mobile Broadband Metadata Authoring Wizard
 description: Select locales and package type in the Mobile Broadband Metadata Authoring Wizard
 keywords:
 - Select locales and package type in the Mobile Broadband Metadata Authoring Wizard